TitBitTyrant/-Myno-time/README.md

 - getFormattedMilliseconds _(Formats milliseconds into an object containing days, hours, minutes, seconds and milliseconds)_ ~
 - Added the "isValidDate" function to the package.
+- Added the "formatAsPercentage" function to the package.
 - getCurrentFormattedTime _(Formats the current time in a bit cleaner manner)_
 - Timer _(Sets a complete timer for you.
 With events.)_
 - Seconds To Duration _(Converts seconds to a duration.)_